 The Manolo Fortich Plant is composed of the 45.936 MW Manolo Fortich 1 Hydro and the 27.387 MW Manolo Fortich 2 Hydro.
 Both plants harness the power of the Tanaon, Amusig, and Guihean rivers.

-The Manolo Fortich Plant is selling under the FIT mechanism through a REPA with Transco, following the commercial operation of WESM in Mindanao last January 2023.
+The Manolo Fortich Plant sells under the FIT mechanism through a REPA with TRANSCO, following the commercial operations of WESM in Mindanao last January 2023.

 Large Hydros

 SN Aboitiz Power-Magat, Inc. (SN Aboitiz Power-Magat)